fntneves/laravel-transactional-events/README.md

 #### What about Jobs?

-In version **1.8.8**, this package introduced the `transactional` helper for applying the same behavior to custom instructions without the need to create a specific event.
+This package provides the `TransactionalClosureEvent` event for applying the same behavior to your custom instructions without the need to create your specific event.

 This helper can be used to ensure that Jobs are dispatched only after the transaction successfully commits: